SeherKrishna02/mdef4/docs/term2/03-Making Sense & Meaning.md

 Overall, design has the potential to reshape our current systems of extraction by promoting more sustainable, equitable, and ethical practices.
 By incorporating design thinking into the extraction industry, we can create a more sustainable and equitable future for all.</i>

-Knowing all these trends and factors, how do you think we should change to guarantee a sustainable future?
+<b>Knowing all these trends and factors, how do you think we should change to guarantee a sustainable future?</b>

 <i>There are many things that individuals and society as a whole can do to promote a sustainable future.
 Here are some ideas:
 Reduce our Carbon Footprint: One of the most significant contributors to climate change is our use of fossil fuels.
 We can reduce our carbon footprint by using public transportation, biking or walking instead of driving, using energy-efficient appliances, and consuming less energy overall.